-Don’t be fooled into thinking paradise doesn’t have dorm rooms.
-These are the best resorts in Fiji for backpackers but forget dirty shared kitchens and overpriced Wi-Fi, this is backpacking accommodation like you’ve never experienced before.
+Don’t be fooled into thinking paradise doesn’t have dorm rooms. if you are backpacking Fiji, forget dirty shared kitchens and overpriced Wi-Fi, this is backpacking accommodation like you’ve never experienced before.
 So unbelievably beautiful, you won’t even need Wi-Fi as you snorkel, sunbathe and swim your way round the top cheap accommodation in Fiji.

 South Sea Island Resort, Mamanuca Islands

 Best Resort In Fiji For Backpacking On A Budget